Axis Bank Ltd (NSE: AXISBANK) Q4 2026 Earnings Call dated Apr. 25, 2026

 Munish Sharda

 So, Kunal, hi, this is Munish.
-First of all, you know it’s not a quarter for phenomena.
-We’ve shown you last quarter also we saw a decent acceleration in our dispersal numbers in retail assets and in assets.
-As Puneet and Amitabh told you, we’re looking to grow assets in businesses and we continue to push for growth in those businesses.
-Our investments in technology, digital, etc. Or working with the branches to deepen the relationship with the own customers, et cetera, is helping us accelerate the momentum and we hope to continue to maintain this momentum in the retail asset group which will eventually start feeding into the overall book growth number.
+First of all, it’s not a quarter for phenomena.
+We’ve shown you last quarter also, we saw a decent acceleration in our dispersal numbers in retail assets.
+And in assets, as Puneet and Amitabh told you, we’re looking to grow assets in RAROC accretive businesses and we continue to push for growth in those businesses.
+Our investments in technology, digital, etc are working with the branches to deepen the relationship with the own customers, etc, is helping us accelerate the momentum and we hope to continue to maintain this momentum in the retail asset group which will eventually start feeding into the overall book growth number.

 Operator